UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/Teleport/README.md

 Then we will have a container that may be used in the future steps!
 In my case the name of the container was *public.ecr.aws/gravitational/teleport-distroless*.
 You can check that the container image was installed, and find its name using the command ```docker images```.

 ### Configuration
-The configuration file may require some additonal key-pair values from the [Official Configuration Page](https://goteleport.com/docs/reference/config/)
+The configuration file may require some additional key-pair values from the [Official Configuration Page](https://goteleport.com/docs/reference/config/)

 We can use the files generated by the [System Install](#server-access) if they exist (and we are migrating)